SwonGao/SwonGao.github.io/_pages/about.md

 {% include base_path %}

-Advisor: Prof. Ben M. Chen

 My research interest lies in robotics.
 Currently, I am focusing on robot-environment interaction of mobile manipulators and unmanned underwater vehicles.

 Education
 ======
 * B.Eng. in Automation, University of Science and Technology of China, 2020
-* Ph.D. in Mechanical and Automation Engineering, The Chinese University of Hong Kong, 2024 (expected)
+* Ph.D. in Mechanical and Automation Engineering, The Chinese University of Hong Kong, 2024

 <!-- Work experience
 ======